havhje/artsdata/mapper_streamlit/landingsside/dashboard_project_info.md

 *   **Type Hinting & Docstrings**: Adding type hints and comprehensive docstrings to all functions would improve code clarity, maintainability, and enable static analysis.
 *   **Testing**: Adding unit tests (e.g., using `pytest`) for the calculation functions (with various sample DataFrames) and formatting functions would ensure correctness and prevent regressions.
 Testing Streamlit display components is more complex but could be considered.
 *   **Performance**: For very large datasets, the performance of pandas operations in the calculation steps could be profiled and potentially optimized if needed.
+*   **Linting**: Numerous linting errors (e.g., line length, spacing, unused imports) exist across the files and should be addressed for better code quality and adherence to standards like PEP 8.